Adnan-2k03/nexusfinal_report/attached_assets/NEXUS_CAPSTONE_REPORT_BACKUP_V1.md

 - **Real-time UX:** Users see updates as they happen, creating a "live" feel
 - **Scalability:** One connection handles all events vs repeated HTTP requests

-The auto-reconnect feature ensures reliability—if a connection drops (network change, server restart), the client automatically reconnects and resubscribes.
+The auto-reconnect feature ensures reliability—if a connection drops (network change, server restart), the client automatically reconnects.

 #### WebSocket Connection Flow (Code Example)